pgvibe/pgvibe/packages/client/FUTURE_FEATURES.md

 #### Advanced Type Features

+- **Expression builder type safety** - Restrict array/JSON methods to appropriate column types in WHERE clauses
 - **Schema introspection** from live databases
 - **Type generation** from database schema
 - **Migration-aware types** that update with schema changes